Marathon '33: American Century Theater

-The American Century Theater company produced a version of Marathon ‘33, which ran from July 27 to August 25, 2012, at the Gunston Theatre Two in Arlington, Vermont.
+The American Century Theater company produced a version of Marathon ‘33, which ran from July 27 to August 25, 2012, at the Gunston Theatre Two in Arlington, Virginia.
 The production design converted the theater into a dance hall style arena.
-The cast had thirty actors and a six piece jazz band, and during the play there were comedy routines and song performances that resembled dance marathons of 1933.
+The cast had 30 actors and a six piece jazz band, and during the play, there were comedy routines and song performances that resembled dance marathons of 1933.
 The play was produced by the company with the intention of comparing the Great Depression with the economy of the current period, while working with organizations associated with the local high school and the local retirement community.